conduktor/conduktor-docs/docs/platform/configuration/database.md

 # Database Configuration

-For quickstart purpose platform run with an internal embedded database (default).
+For quickstart purposes Conduktor Platform can run with an internal embedded database (currently the default option).

-For production environmnents conduktor-platform support (since version [**1.1.2**](https://github.com/conduktor/conduktor-platform/blob/main/CHANGELOG.md#112-2022-10-20)) external database configuration.
+For production environmnents, since version [**1.1.2**](https://github.com/conduktor/conduktor-platform/blob/main/CHANGELOG.md#112-2022-10-20) , Conduktor Platform supports external database configurations.

 ### Database requirements

 - PostgreSQL 13+
-- Provided connection role should have grant `ALL PRIVILEGES` on configured database.
-Platform should be able to create/update/delete schema and tables on database.
+- Provided connection role should have grant `ALL PRIVILEGES` on the configured database.
+Platform should be able to create/update/delete schemas and tables on the database.

 ### Database Configuration Properties